 The Dalney Building at Georgia Tech

-Recently named to Urban Land Institutes "UL10: Extra Green Buildings," this $32M project combines three seemingly unrelated program elements—a parking structure, an office building, and a biological wastewater reclamation facility—into a single cohesive structure.
+Recently named to Urban Land Institutes "UL10: Extra Green Buildings," this $32M project, completed in collaboration with Collins Cooper Carusi, combines three seemingly unrelated program elements—a parking structure, an office building, and a biological wastewater reclamation facility—into a single cohesive structure.

 LOCATION